 But what if we stopped, what if we set an intention to gather with a purpose?

 This past year was the first year that we did not have Thanksgiving at my grandparents due to covid.
 I celebrated with my mom, sisters, and my sister’s boyfriend.
 It was the first time that I made all of the food, set the table, and wanted to decorate.
-While I was trying to find bowls and trays for the food I realized that we didn’t own anything that was special or “nice” in that it was just a lot f saved old to go containers and burt baking sheets.
-I missed the fancy dishes and silverware at my grandmothers house that made thanksgiving and the holidays feel special, and not like just another meal.
+While I was trying to find bowls and trays for the food I realized that we didn’t own anything that was special or “nice” in that it was just a lot of saved old-to-go containers and burnt baking sheets.
+I missed the fancy dishes and silverware at my grandmother’s house that made thanksgiving and the holidays feel special, and not like just another meal.

 In the spring I decided to throw a Vax girl summer party for my friends.
-We hadn’t all been together in the past year and I wanted to have a sit down dinner outside with us all gathered around the table.
-I wanted to celebrate all of us getting the vaccine, being safely able to be to gether and to celebrate all that we had accomplished in the last year.
-I spent weeks thrifting dishes, glasses and serving ware to make the night feel special and cherished.
+We hadn’t all been together in the past year and I wanted to have a sit-down dinner outside with us all gathered around the table.
+I wanted to celebrate all of us getting the vaccine, being safely able to be together, and celebrate all that we had accomplished in the last year.
+I spent weeks thrifting dishes, glasses, and serving ware to make the night feel special and cherished.

 The night was amazing and it’s not because the dishes were cute it was because there was the intention in the dishes.
 It was using a serving dish that felt special for this special dinner, it made me focus on gathering and being present with my friends, I didn't feel like I was just eating a quick meal over my counter or at my desk.

 Setting a table or thinking to put out the etched drinking glasses helps you focus on the intention of being together with friends and family.
 It gets you in a mindset to be present that helps you cherish the time spent around a table with friends.

 When I used the nice table setting I focused on my friends, I focused on the food, the laughter, the smiles, I focused on being together.